raikilon/aws-saa-c03-notes/aws.md

 They are usually created by the service itself, or the service allows you to create them.

 - **You cannot delete a service-linked role until it is no longer needed by the service**.
-- `PassRole` allows a user to configure a service with a role but **does not grant permission to modify the role** → ensures role separation.
+- `PassRole` allows a user to configure a service with a role but **does not grant permission to modify the role** → ensures role separation (you need also permission to add a role to a service).

 # AWS Organizations